Theory and Practice of Change Management

 Episodic change, is ‘infrequent, discontinuous and intentional’.
 Sometimes termed ‘radical’ or ‘second order’ change, episodic change often involves replacement of one strategy or program with another.

-Continuous change, is ‘ongoing, evolving and cumulative’.
+Continuous change, in contrast, is ‘ongoing, evolving and cumulative’.
 Also referred to as ‘first order’ or ‘incremental’ change, continuous change is characterized by people constantly adapting and editing ideas they acquire from different sources.

 The distinction between episodic and continuous change clarifies thinking about an organization’s future development and evolution in relation to its long-term goals.